nuyer/tp/docs/UserGuide.md

 **Info:** NetConnect checks for unique profiles by its NAME, PHONE and EMAIL.
 It does not allow you to create two profiles with identical name, phone number and email.

+</section id="fieldsConstraints"> </section>

 **Constraints:**
-Constraints for each field.
 Here are the constraints for each field in the application:

 * `NAME`: Names should only contain alphanumeric characters and spaces, and it should not be blank.
 * `PHONE_NUMBER`: Phone numbers should only contain numbers, and it should be at least 3 digits long to accommodate staff extensions.